-NEW program, Sunday Afternoon A NEW program, Sunday Afternoon at Monticello, is in rehearsal and will be scheduled over WBIG, Greensboro, N. C.. on a Sunday afternoon spot early in February by Jefferson Standard Life Insurance Co.
+NEW program, Sunday Afternoon A A NEW program, Sunday Afternoon at Monticello, is in rehearsal and will be scheduled over WBIG, Greensboro, N. C. on a Sunday afternoon spot early in February by Jefferson Stand-ard Life Insurance Co.
 The concern has been sponsoring "Memories at Twilight" for the past year.

-LATE hours are good hours, in the the 11:05-15 spot on WBEN, Buffalo, for over two years for "The Ironic Reporter," with good results.
-Another client plans to use the period following this program.
+LATE hours are good hours, in the view of a local sponsor who has used the 11:05-15 spot on WBEN, Buffalo, for over two years for "The Ironic Reporter," with good results.
+Another client plans to use the period following this program this program.

-COLLAPSE of the old towers of WBT, Charlotte, N. C., was broadcast recently with microphones picking up the sound of the crash and an announcer giving a word picture.
+COLLAPSE of the old towers of WBT, Charlotte, N. C., was broadcast rec-ently with microphones picking up the sound of the crash and an announcer giving a word picture.

 "STAMPS" is the title of a weekly program over WBIG.
-Greensboro, N. C., which is produced by Walter Haislip, of the WBIG staff, a phil-
+Greensboro, N. C., which is produced by Walter Haislip, of the WBIG staff, a philatelist.

 A NEW Mighty Oracle program is part of the sustaining schedule at WFBL, Syracuse, N. Y. Robert G. Soule compiles the data and script with George Perkins, assistant program director, as the "Oracle."
-The audicure is asked to submit questions for the program.
-The ten best submitted each week are awarded two tickets to a theory.
+The audi-ence is asked to submit questions for the program.
+The ten best submitted each week are awarded two tickets to a theorem. a theatre.